tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-python/connecting-to-postgres-with-python.md

 Make sure to replace the database_name, username, password, host, and port with the credentials of your database.

 **Step 4** - Create a cursor object to run the SQL queries.
-Cursor mainly interacts with the database
+A cursor is the main object that interacts with the database

 ```
 cursor = connection.cursor()